Kroger Employee Workers' Compensation Lawyer: Chicago, Illinois

-These statistics reveal that Kroger Workers earned on average $13.29 per hour, or $27,640 every year.
+These statistics reveal that Kroger workers earned on average $13.29 per hour, or $27,640 every year.
 This job-related income is significantly higher compared to national averages.
 See Chart

 Common Hazards and Injuries

-- Block Pathways – There must be sufficient, safe clearances between stacked merchandise and equipment in the storage room and on loading docks to avoid serious accidents with injuries.
-There must be ample room to accommodate mechanical equipment including motorized loading jacks and forklifts in areas with appropriately marked pathways.
+- Block Pathways: There must be sufficient, safe clearances between stacked merchandise and equipment in the storage room and on loading docks to avoid serious accidents with injuries.
+There must be ample room to accommodate mechanical equipment, including motorized loading jacks and forklifts in areas with appropriately marked pathways.

-- Locked Exits – The store should be equipped with dedicated exit routes that are locked from the outside, but available for egress from the inside, by pushing on a panic bar or other device that permits exiting through a locked door.
+- Locked Exits: The store should be equipped with dedicated exit routes that are locked from the outside but available for egress from the inside by pushing on a panic bar or other device that permits exiting through a locked door.
 Typically, these panic bars trip an alarm.